-National Broadcasting Commission (NBC) to rescind its decision to impose fines of N5 million each on a television station and three pay TV platforms for allegedly undermining Nigeria’s national security by carrying documentaries on banditry in Nigeria, saying the regulator’s action is wrong and unjustifiable in a democratic society.
+The National Broadcasting Commission (NBC) on August 3, 2022 imposed fines of N5 million each on a television station and three pay TV platforms for airing documentaries on banditry in Nigeria which it alleged “glorified the activities of bandits and undermines National Security in Nigeria.

 The Commission warned that the imposed penalties on these Broadcast Media platforms and Station were to be remitted not later than August 30, 2022 threatening that failure to comply will lead to the imposition of a higher sanction as provided in the Code.